madhavmehndiratta/blog/_posts/2020-04-21-mr-robot-ctf-1-walkthrough.md

 ```

 Also we have a <i>password.raw-md5</i> file in the home directory.
 This will be our way in!
-This can be cracked using any online md5 decryptor and we the password of robot user as <i>abcdefghijklmnopqrstuvwxyz</i>
+This can be cracked using any online md5 decrypter and we the password of robot user as <i>abcdefghijklmnopqrstuvwxyz</i>

 Now we can login as user robot using: